 For a digital travel camera, you want a lightweight, compact digital camera with high image quality for the road.

 This is the 2019 updated guide to choose which camera you should bring with you on your travels.
-Before you pick which camera to pack in your bag, it’s important to make sure the camera you choose it.
+Before you pick which camera to pack in your camera bag, it’s important to make sure the camera you choose it.

 If I had to recommend one travel camera, it would be the FujiFilm X-T3

 The image quality phenomenal compared to how small this thing is.
 I wrote a review where I show my photos shot with the Fujifilm x100f.
 I also wrote about my 2nd favorite travel camera, which is the Ricoh GR II.